Improve Mental Maths for your Staff and Students – Get Numero!

 Those who see Numero® primarily as a game, tend to use larger blocks of time (40 minutes or longer per week).
 The best results though, with teachers seeing Numero® as a teaching technique rather than ‘just a game’, have come from daily sessions of anything from 12 to 20 minutes in length.
 (We are all familiar with dart players at the ‘local’, where regular use means that the moment a dart hits the board they know what number is needed for the next throw.)

 This regular use, however, does bring up the question of time allocation.
 If too much time is used for preparation or packing up, this will certainly restrict its use.
 (Any teaching aid that requires lengthy preparation will soon be consigned to the bottom shelves of cupboards!)
 If, at the end of a Numero® session, children have to re-sort their packs, removing Wild Cards, this will detract from its effectiveness, popularity and use.
 Of course, if sets of Numero® have to be shared among various classes, this problem is almost unavoidable.
-Where a class has its own set, the benefits of Numero® are much more evident.
+Where a class has its own set, the benefits of Numero® are much more evident, so a goal should be to have sets of Numero® in each class.

 2. Numbering of Packs